Vyral/jorge-gonzalez/_posts/2020-10-08-q-why-should-sellers-consider-a-pre-listing-inspection.md

 Just before recording this video, I spoke with one of my seller clients.
 In our conversation, I recommended that they order a pre-listing inspection.
 Why is that something a home seller should even consider?
 In this case, my seller’s property was built in the 1950s, and in a house that old, there’s always going to be some unpleasant surprises.
 If you’ve thoroughly decluttered, deep cleaned, and put a little elbow grease into your property, there could easily still be trouble lurking behind its walls and throughout its nooks and crannies.&nbsp;

-Is the attic secure?
-When’s the last time you had a thorough inspection of the foundation? **The first time you hear of a huge issue in your home shouldn't be when the buyer is doing their due diligence** at the point of sale.
+Are there any signs of moisture in your attic?
+Are there any "double-taps" in my electrical panel?
+When’s the last time you had a thorough inspection of the plumbing system? **The first time you hear of a huge issue in your home shouldn't be when the buyer is doing their due diligence** at the point of sale.
 Sellers: If your house was built before 1975, you should strongly consider getting a home inspection before putting it on the market.&nbsp;

 There are two main areas of concern that usually come back to haunt a seller during the buyer’s due diligence period.
 The first problem area is the roof.
 If your roof is more than 20 years old, there’s a good chance it won’t pass the buyer’s inspection.
 It doesn’t matter if it’s a shingle, barrel (very popular here in Florida), or metal roof; most roofs won’t last longer than three decades.
 An inspector will more than likely raise a red flag on any roof that’s 20 years or older.&nbsp;